rebecca-hh-rosen/your_next_pageturner_backend/README.md

-# your_next_page_turner_backend
+# Your Next Page Turner (backend)

 Your Next Page Turner is a book recommendation system that sources from the top 200 books of the last 200 years, as determined by Goodreads users and data.

-Information on nearly 40,000 books - including title, author, description and cover image -  was scraped from Goodreads in January 2020 using Selenium.
+Information on nearly 20,000 books - including title, author, description and cover image -  was scraped from Goodreads in January 2020 using Selenium.
 Details on the scraping process can be found in the file entitled "clean_scrape.ipynb".

 The present recommendation system implements a content-based model to suggest books based on the similarity scores of their associated "bag of words".
 Details on this process can be found throughout the "cleaning_and_eda.ipynb" file, as well as in the "book_functions.py" file.